-Each branch of service has similar requirements in their fitness testing.
-However, there are some differences between the test required for gaining entrance into the Service Academies or any branch of ROTC scholarship.
-In some cases, the test you must take to get TO these four-year opportunities of college scholarships for military service are completely different than the fitness test you will take as a Cadet or Midshipman.
+Each branch of service has similar requirements in its fitness testing.
+However, there are some differences between the test required for gaining entrance into the service academies or any branch of ROTC scholarship.
+In some cases, the test you must take to get to these four-year opportunities of college scholarships for military service is completely different from the fitness test you will take as a cadet or midshipman.

-Regardless, one thing holds true -- these college tuition scholarships are highly competitive as there are many variables upon which students will be judged.
-You will be competing against other students in the following categories: Academic achievement, Test scores (ACT / SAT), Athletics, Leadership Roles (teams, clubs, school government), a Physical Fitness Test, and an Interview.
+Regardless, one thing holds true.
+These college scholarships are highly competitive, and there are many variables upon which students will be judged.
+You will be competing against other students in the following categories:

 Don't Overlook the Physical Mission of Military Service

 Being physically prepared often is overlooked by many applicants.
 Being an athlete in high school may not prepare you adequately for the requirements of military fitness.
 For instance, if you are a running athlete, you may have upper-body strength weaknesses.
 If you are a power athlete, you may think running long distances is anything more than 100 yards.
 Understanding your weaknesses when it comes to military fitness is crucial to your performance on these competitive fitness tests.